searchspring/snap/packages/snap-store-mobx/README.md

 storage.get(`facet.values`)
 ```

-It is also possible to retrive the entire storage without providing a path:
+It is also possible to retrieve the entire storage without providing a path:

 ```typescript
 storage.get()